Justin8428/cmd-windows-install/README.md

  - `bcdboot C:\windows /s S:` to copy boot files to ESR.

 Reboot and the system should boot into Windows OOBE...

+Note: if doing this in Windows (not in Windows PE) remember to unmount your EFI drive. diskpart then `remove letter=s`